2021 Consumer Confidence report

-Our water source is a surface water run off, it's collected at a dam at the base of Ear Mountain.
-It's gravity feed from the dam to the water plant, then filtered and disinfected and then gravity feed to the water storage tanks then gravity fed to the homes in Hoonah.
+Hoonah's water source is a surface water run off, it's collected at a dam at the bottom of Ear Mountain.
+It then is gravity fed to the water plant then it is filtered then gravity fed to the water storage tanks then gravity fed to the homes in Hoonah.

 Source water assessment and its availability

 We are a class A water system.
 The water shed is restricted from public use.
 The over all protection is about 1.5 square miles, potential and existing source following contaminates were elevated for the source assessment. : Bacteria and virus, Nitrate, Heavy Metals and other Organ compounds that are high for bacteria viruses.

 Why are there contaminants in my drinking water?